De Finetti theorems for easy quantum groups: Finite quantum invariant sequences

 where $C_k(G)$ is a universal constant which depends only on $k$ and the easy quantum group $G$. \end{theorem}

-\begin{proof} First we note that it suffices to prove the statement for $n$ sufficiently large, in particular we will assume throughout that $n$ is sufficiently large for the Gram matrix $G_{kn}$ to be invertible.
+\begin{pf} First, we note that it suffices to prove the statement for $n$ sufficiently large, in particular we will assume throughout that $n$ is sufficiently large for the Gram matrix $G_{kn}$ to be invertible.

-Let $1 \leq j_1,\dotsc,j_k \leq n$ and $b_0,\dotsc,b_k \in \mc B_n$.
+Let $1 \leq j_1,\dotsc,j_k \leq n$ and $b_0,\dotsc,b_k \in\mc B_n$.
 We have